mschroen/Science.md/README.md

 - [pandoc](http://pandoc.org/installing.html), and the additional [cross-ref filter](https://github.com/lierdakil/pandoc-crossref/releases/).
 The latter is to be extracted into the same folder as pandoc was installed.
 - `pdflatex`, e.g., from the [TeXlive distribution](https://www.tug.org/texlive/acquire-netinstall.html),

 Then some very basic `bash` commands are needed.
-Most of them are actually standard on Linux or Mac, but Windows sometimes needs a slight additional kick.
+Most of them are actually standard on Linux and Mac, but Windows sometimes needs a slight additional kick.

 - `make`, `cat`, `sed`, `du`, `rm`, `wc`, e.g. from the [cygwin distribution](https://cygwin.com/install.html).
 - *(Optional):* A useful terminal, e.g., `mintty`, also from cygwin.

-I recommend creating `.png` equivalents from every `.pdf` figure, such that HTML and Word output can actually display the (originally) `.pdf` figures.
-There is a handy script for that in `fig/pdf2png.bat`, which requires *mutools*:
+I recommend creating `.png` equivalents from every `.pdf` figure, such that HTML and Word output can actually display the (originally `.pdf`) figures.
+There is a handy script for this job in `fig/pdf2png.bat`, which requires *mutools*:

 - [mutools software](http://mupdf.com/).

-**General Note:** Please make sure that all the binaries files of your installed tools are accessible from command line, i.e., registered in the system paths.
-On Windows, add all folders containing `pandoc`, `pdflatex`, `mutools`, `cygwin/bin`, etc, to the system path via `Control Panel > System > Advanced > Environmental Variables`.
+*General Note: Please make sure that all the binaries files of your installed tools are accessible from command line, i.e., registered in the system paths.
+On Windows, add all folders containing `pandoc.exe`, `pdflate.exe`, `mutools.exe`, `cygwin/bin/`, etc, to the system path via `Control Panel > System > Advanced > Environmental Variables`.*

 ## Workflow

-I recommend to use the `git` version control to commit stages or publish your version to your self-hosted repository.
-Ofcourse, also `SVN` would do.
-There are many GUI tools that can make life easier, too.
+To start writing your paper, use this *Science.md* repository as a template.
+Just download the whole repository and copy all its content into the folder of your project, which is probably called "my_nature_paper-no3".

+If you want to version-control or share your work, I'd recommend `git` , but also `svn` or anything else would do, it's all your choice.
+You can self-host the repository remotely on your own server if you want.
+There are many GUI tools for version-control, from which I think [GitHub Desktop](https://desktop.github.com/) is the most easy to use for non-geeks.

 1. **Get up to date with remote changes:** `git pull`, or with *GitHub Desktop* press `Sync`.
 2. **Examine what your colleagues did:** `git diff` or `git log`, or with *GitHub Desktop*'s `History` tab.
 Or use run the script `release/diff.bat` to create a *latexdiff* between the current and the latest released version.